WezhFaithCrelty/Wealizh/README.md

+The workspace is usually sent out along with the version.

 # Overview
 - The mod does not significantly alter the gameplay of the original Minecraft, but adds some new content.
 - Most of the content in this mod has real-world prototypes, but it also incorporates some imaginative elements.